Quick Info: Can a marriage be annulled in Florida?

-The main thing to keep in mind, is that a religious annulment does not affect that fact that Florida considers you married.
-You must still go through the required steps to obtain a divorce, or file for an annulment.
+The main thing to keep in mind is that a religious annulment does not affect the fact that Florida considers you married.
+You must still go through the required steps to obtain a divorce or file for an annulment.

 What Are the Grounds for Annulment in Florida?

-That is a complex question but there is some guidance from appellate courts that have weighed the issues surrounding annulment of marriages.
+That is a complex question but there is some guidance from appellate courts that have weighed the issues surrounding the annulment of marriages.
 There are several major grounds for annulment and hundreds of factual situations that may or may not justify a desire to annul your marriage.
 Here are the most common grounds for annulment:

 Sham or Fraudulent Marriage

 There are many reasons why individuals may desire to marry, but then decide to seek an annulment.
 A very common reason to seek annulment happens when someone marries to assist another person’s immigration status.
 Sometimes after the spouse immigrates, the marriage immediately fails.
-Other possible reasons to marry include advantageous public benefits, social security, ability to guide health decisions, or basic human greed.
+Other possible reasons to marry include advantageous public benefits, social security, the ability to guide health decisions, or basic human greed.
 Those types of marriages frequently fall apart almost immediately after the marriage.
 If the time frame is short between the date of marriage and the date the marriage fails – there is a possible claim that the marriage is fraudulent.
 The facts must suggest there was absolutely no intent to live together as husband and wife.
-Another complication that may arise – the fact that both spouses jointly planned the marriage for one reason or another.
+Another complication that may arise – is the fact that both spouses jointly planned the marriage for one reason or another.
 A claim of fraud must be based on the behavior of only one spouse against an innocent spouse.

 Lack of Consummation

 If you never consummated the marriage, there may be a possible way to base an annulment claim on that fact.
 But frequently, people come to our office seeking an annulment after a 2-year marriage based on lack of consummation of the marriage.
 That is often a very weak claim for annulment.

 The illegality of the Marriage